thelastoutpostworkshop/FastDisplayPrototyping/README.md

 }
 ```
 ### Examples
-For colors you can use this [RGB565 Color Picker](http://www.barth-dev.de/online/rgb565-color-picker/#)
+For colors you can use this [RGB565 Color Picker](http://www.barth-dev.de/online/rgb565-color-picker/#) (There are many others on the web)

 | Type this in the Serial Monitor | Result on the display |
 |---------|-------------|